top of page

 2. The President shall at his discretion allow an applicant the privilege of joining with the status of “Other GHIN Associate”; (2010)

-3. The guest of a Club Member playing in the current year’s Member/Guest tournament may be required to have a current handicap through GHIN. (o.
-2012, r.2013)
+3. The guest of a Club Member playing in the current year’s Member/Guest tournament. (o.
+2012, r.2013, r.2023)

-POLICES AFFECTING TOURNAMENTS
+POLICIES AFFECTING TOURNAMENTS

-Participants must attain the age of 50 by the start of the tournament to be eligible for Senior events.
+Age Requirements for Seniors and Master Seniors Participants must attain the age of 50 by the start of the tournament to be eligible for Senior events.
 Participants must attain the age of 62 by the start of the tournament to be eligible for Master Senior events.
 (2005)

 Minimum Number of Entries